aneasystone/github-trending/README.md

 ## All language

+* 【2023-03-07】[GaiZhenbiao / ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API
+* 【2023-03-07】[reorx / awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api) - Curated list of apps and tools that not only use the new ChatGPT API, but also allow user to configure their own API keys, enabling free and on-demand usage of their own quota.
+* 【2023-03-07】[hackingthemarkets / chatgpt-api-whisper-api-voice-assistant](https://github.com/hackingthemarkets/chatgpt-api-whisper-api-voice-assistant) - chatgpt api and whisper api tutorial - voice conversation with therapist
 * 【2023-03-06】[godotengine / godot-docs](https://github.com/godotengine/godot-docs) - Godot Engine official documentation
 * 【2023-03-06】[yu-takagi / StableDiffusionReconstruction](https://github.com/yu-takagi/StableDiffusionReconstruction) - Takagi and Nishimoto, CVPR 2023
 * 【2023-03-06】[Uniswap / wallet](https://github.com/Uniswap/wallet) - Uniswap Wallet is the simplest, safest, and most powerful self-custodial crypto wallet.
 It is developed by the Uniswap Labs team, inventors of the Uniswap Protocol.